Gender Marker • 8 min read • February 18, 2026

 SSA gender marker update

-The Social Security Administration allows self-certification for gender marker changes since 2022.
-You no longer need a physician letter or court order β a completed SS-5 form with your attestation is sufficient.
+Historically (2022–2025), SSA allowed self-certification for gender marker changes without a physician letter or court order — a completed SS-5 form with your attestation was sufficient.

 - Use Form DS-11 or DS-82 depending on your passport status.